kstine93/Course_DataEngineeringUdacity/07_Airflow_DataPipelines/7_Airflow_DataPipelines.md

-**Hooks** are high-level code to interface with an external platform and which lets you easily talk with this external platform without using low-level code like an API.
+**Hooks** are high-level code to interface with an external platform and which lets you easily talk with this external platform without using low-level code. **Hooks are basically API wrappers, so if an API exists that is Python-accessible (e.g., an HTTP API), you could write a custom hook based on it**

 Hooks integrate with Connections to gather credentials for accessing these various platforms.